InformaticsMatters/kubernetes-ansible-projects/README.md

 if you want changes in a submodule to be tracked.
 As such you are _strongly advised_ to read the [submodule] documentation's **Working on a Submodule** section first.
 It will help you understanding how to edit and commit changes in a submodule.

+Before you start editing a submodule make sure you have chosen a suitable branch.
+By default, when the submodules are cloned they exist in a detached state, and you need to select a suitable remote branch in order to commit any code.

 ---